LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 This part contains screen-shot of [video on Youtube](https://www.youtube.com/watch?v=LQST9MITKrw).

 We can convert an image to a numpy array.
-The the image can be represented by points in RGB 3-D space.
-So we can geographically spilt the points into many groups and put the points into buckets.
+The image can be represented by points in RGB 3-D space.
+So we can geographically spill the points into many groups and put the points into buckets.

 ![](https://i.postimg.cc/yN1bPHHG/buckets.gif)

 Each bucket has a fixed RGB.
-The image will become less clear for pixels' RGBs are less more accurate.
+The image will become less clear for pixels' RGB are less more accurate.

 **Fuzzy Procedure**

-It's intuitive to use ```np.floor()``` methods to approximate the float digits generated by pixel division.
+It's intuitive to use ```np.floor()``` methods to approximate the float digits generated by the pixel division.

 The core code: